"Refined olive and rapeseed oil" doesn't have the same ring

 Critic Mike D’Angelo is among several writers who have equated the film to “torture porn” in the physical degradation that Lorenzo goes through.
 Perhaps.
 But I find Miller’s take on the ailing child to be surprising and almost… I feel gross saying it… thrilling: He frames Lorenzo as a Gothic horror creature, wailing and flailing, a fresh wave of brutal monstrosity emerging with each scene.
 I would go so far as to say Miller is having some baroque fun with turning a disease-ridden child into a repellent object of terror.

 Miller shoots the film almost entirely in close-up, giving every moment an arch emotionality.
 Especially profound are some over-the-top segments early in the film when the Odone family learn about the terminal diagnosis and come to grips with it: In one great montage, Nolte finds himself howling as his agonized figure is double exposed with terrifying words likes “quadriplegic” from a medical journal.
-Another brilliant sequence occurs during a church service: A brilliant top-down shot shows Sarandon pleading directly to the heavens for mercy.
+Another brilliant sequence occurs during a church service: A remarkable top-down shot shows Sarandon pleading directly to the heavens for mercy.

 Is It Good?